 We invite any centre that fulfills the following criteria to complete an application to be represented on the database:

-- The Remit of the Department of Endocrinology should include clinical care, research and education
+- The Remit of the Centre of Special Interest should include clinical care, research and education

-- The Head of the Department should be a member of ESE
+- The contact person for the Centre of Special Interest should be a member of ESE

 On receipt of an application, the chairs of the Centres of Special Interest advisory board and the appropriate National Society of the applicant will review the information and provide a response within 30 days.